Frankfurt am Main, Germany, may be the smallest of Europe's big cities, but it's certainly not lacking in stature.

 Wars during the 17th-20th centuries meant repeated invasions and occupations for the city.
 During the Nazi period, Frankfurt's Jewish population—the second largest in Germany and originally the heart of the city's banking tradition—was devastated as a result of deportation, murder and exile.
 Following World War II, Frankfurt itself lay in ruins.

 Slowly things began to look up in the postwar period as the West German Bundesbank (central bank) made its headquarters in the city, along with many other financial institutions.
-The city's monetary and financial traditions, as well as its transportation infrastructure, were instrumental in its being named the headquarters of the European Central Bank.
+The city's monetary and financial traditions, as well as its transportation infrastructure, were instrumental in its being named the seat of the European Central Bank.
 The euro was officially launched there in 1999.

 Frankfurt continues to thrive as a financial center—a fact most apparent in its ever-expanding skyline.
-The most notable addition is the new headquarters for the European Central Bank—a double tower along the Main River.

 Frankfurt's skyline is one of a kind in Germany.
 The need to rebuild after World War II led to the present-day mix of 18th-century buildings, modern and postmodern skyscrapers, functional office blocks and museums.

 Being such a commerce-minded city—and a major transportation hub—has made Frankfurt the trade show and convention epicenter of Europe since the 13th century.
-Trade fairs continue to be big business for the city, and if your visit coincides with one, expect large crowds all over town.
+Trade fairs continue to be big business for the city, and if your visit coincides with one, expect large crowds and heavy traffic all over town.
 (Most are in the spring and fall.)

 Many of the main sightseeing attractions are located within easy walking distance of one another.
 In fact, the city center can be crossed on foot in less than 30 minutes.
 The best place to start is north of the Main River at Romerberg, the main square and historical center of the city.
 There you'll find beautiful half-timbered houses and the Romer (City Hall), with its impressive banquet hall.
 Not far from the square is the Kaiserdom, the towering cathedral where Holy Roman emperors were crowned, and Paulskirche, where the first National Assembly of Germany met in 1848.

 Nearly 40 museums make up Frankfurt's cultural landscape.
 Most museums are located near Romerberg or are lined up along the southern embankment, called Museumsufer.
 The city has invested more than 200 million euros in this museum landscape since the 1980s.
-Paintings by old masters and more recent European artists can be seen at the Staedelsches Kunstinstitut.
-Modern and contemporary art is shown in the Museum fuer Moderne Kunst and the Schirn Kunsthalle.
-For a look at Frankfurt's history, visit the Historisches Museum, Goethehaus or the Juedisches Museum.
-If you're interested in tropical and subtropical plants, the Palmengarten is a must-see.

 Another decidedly pleasant way to see Frankfurt is to take a cruise along the Main River (a tributary of the Rhine).
 Day cruises to nearby riverside towns are also a traditional (not to mention scenic) way to explore the surrounding areas.
 Or take a ride on the party tram, called the Ebbelwei-Express, where on Saturday and Sunday you can enjoy Frankfurt's special apple wine on a one-hour tour around the city.